-Review of all broad high-level policies, plans, mission statements, frameworks and procedures in partnership with key stakeholders reflective of the special needs groups within the Aged care Diversity Framework.
+Review of all broad high-level policies, plans, mission statements, frameworks and procedures in partnership with key stakeholders reflective of the special needs groups within the Aged Care Act (1997).

-The contributions of key stakeholders representing special needs groups within the Aged Care Diversity Framework are included in strategic documents.
+The contributions of key stakeholders representing special needs groups are included in strategic documents.